GabeScott/standard-works-vault/General Conference/1971 April - Out of the Darkness.md

 # Out of the Darkness

-*By Joseph Fielding Smith - President of the Church*
+By President Joseph Fielding Smith - *President of the Church*

 *Given in the April session of the 1971 General Conference*

+>*Address delivered at general conference Saturday morning, April 3, 1971*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1971/04/out-of-the-darkness?lang=eng)